-This policy will be reviewed annually by the DSL and the headteacher.
+This policy will be reviewed annually by the DSL and the Executive Headteacher and Head of School.

 Any changes made to this policy will be communicated to all members of staff.
 All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy as part of their induction programme.